sybrew/The-SEO-Framework-Extension-Manager/extensions/premium/monitor/trunk/readme.md

 [tsfep-release time="February 17th, 2017"]

 * **Extension:**
-	* **Improved:** The "invalid sitemap" notification now suggest you contacting premium support, rather than stating the inconvinient obvious.
+	* **Improved:** The "invalid sitemap" notification now suggest you contacting premium support, rather than stating the inconvenient obvious.
-	* **Fixed:** The robots.txt file got marked as static whilst being dynamic when another plugin or theme affects the output.
+	* **Fixed:** The robots.txt file got marked as static while being dynamic when another plugin or theme affects the output.
 	* **Fixed:** Requesting a crawl through AJAX now works correctly when debugging is disabled.
 	* **Fixed:** Updating data through AJAX now works correctly when debugging is disabled.
 * **API - Extension:**
 	* **Fixed:** A PHP warning was output when making the first connection.
 	* **Fixed:** The disconnection button on decoupled sites now works.
-	* **Fixed:** When the site has been decoupled from the API server, the notices are now more in-line with events.
+	* **Fixed:** When your website has been decoupled from the API server, the notices are now more in-line with events.
 	* **Fixed:** When the site has been decoupled from the API server, the remote data will be removed from view.
 * **API - Our servers:**
 	* **Improved:** The API server has been moved to a dedicated server instance.
 This allows for more accurate measurements for upcoming features.